sandialabs/quest_planning/README.md

 [Back to Top](#top)
 ## Feedback
 <a id="feedback"></a>
 Please submit feedback, issues, and suggestions, through the [Issues](<https://github.com/codynewlun/quest_planning/issues>) page.
+For more information, please reach out to the project developer [Cody Newlun](cjnewlu@sandia.gov).

 [Back to Top](#top)
 ## Development Status & Future Updates